register for email updates

 - Board member, Georgia Community Trust, non-profit helping families to plan for financial assistance for disabled family members

-- No others disclosed
+- None disclosed

 Real estate holdings

-- Personal residence in Camilla, valued at $125,000
+- Personal residence in Camilla valued at $125,000

-- Office building in Camilla used in law practice, valued at $166,000
+- Office building in Camilla used in law practice valued at $166,000

-- Half-interest in a vacant 62-acre tract in Mitchell County, valued at $84,000
+- Half-interest in a vacant tracts totaling 66 acres in Mitchell County valued at $93,000

-- Commercial buildings in Camilla, valued at $52,000
+- Commercial buildings in Camilla valued at $52,000

 Payments from state agencies